aliexpressru/memcached/README.md

 ### Get

 Gets the value for the specified key or set of keys from cache.
-If value is not found by the key - returns null (or in case of multiple keys simply doesn't return anything for absent key)
+If value is not found by the key - `IsEmptyResult` is `true` In MultiGet scenarion the key in dictionary is absent.

 ```c#
 Task<MemcachedClientGetResult<T>> GetAsync<T>(